Darkshadogt/Oink-Macro/README.md

 # Oink Macro

-A powerful and user-friendly auto-clicker application built with Python and CustomTkinter for macOS.
+A powerful and pig themed auto-clicker application built with Python and CustomTkinter for macOS.

 ## Features